Switcher05/kubernetes-service-discovery/supporting_scripts/README.md

 #Telepresence
 - We are able to dev on 1 or more microservices locally by using telepresence
+- In order to run multiple microservices locally, you will need to make sure that you have 1 telepresence pod per local instance.
+To achieve this you will need to run the command "telepresence".
+Once a telepresence pod has started you can run another nested telepresence command in the same shell.
+The process will now be connected to the running pod and will proxy to the local app instance that you start.

 ##NB!!!!!!!!!!
 - Telepresence does not automatically proxy pod IPs, therefore when you want a microservice to be able to reach the uaa